MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_11-Implement_Monitoring.md

    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ## Task 2: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers.
-1. From the Cloud Shell pane, run the following to register the Microsoft.Insights and Microsoft.AlertsManagement resource providers.
+1. From the Cloud Shell pane, run the following to register the Microsoft.
+Insights and Microsoft.AlertsManagement resource providers.

    ```powershell
    Register-AzResourceProvider -ProviderNamespace Microsoft.Insights